EdAlegrid/m2m-browser-client-demo/README.md

 This demo consists of a simple front-end using an *m2m client*, a back-end server using *nodejs* and *express* and two remote devices.

-The *m2m client* in the browser will directly access and capture resources from the two remote devices.
+The *m2m client* in the browser will directly access and capture resources from the two remote devices - device1 and device2.

 The back-end server can be hosted from any platform - Linux, Windows or Mac.